danielaltenburg1975/taxi_controller/README.md

 provides extensive time tracking for drivers.

 ## Key Features:
-- Appointment Acceptance: Customers and drivers can easily submit new appointments, streamlining scheduling and ensuring smoother operations.
+- Appointment Booking: Customers and drivers can effortlessly schedule new appointments, enhancing appointment planning and ensuring seamless operations.

 - Data Management: Capture and store customer information as well as details about vehicles and drivers.
   The Taxi Controller offers a user-friendly platform for efficient management of all relevant data.